 Each year, during the InternetNZ Annual General Meeting, elections are held for Council members whose term has ended.

-This year, during the 2017 AGM on 27 July, we are holding elections for four Council positions.
+This year, during the 2017 AGM on 27 July, we held an election for four Council positions.
 Each will hold a three year term (ending at the AGM in 2020).

-All information about the 2017 Council elections - including nomination and voting details - can be found here: Council elections 2017
+All information about the 2017 Council elections - including nominations and election results - can be found here: Council elections 2017

 2016 Council election (29 July 2016)